torodb/stampede/documentation/docs/configuration/mongodb-connectivity.md

     source: admin
 ```

-You will have to have a file `~/.mongopass` (or file specified by `/replication/mongopassFile` property) containing following line:
+You will need to add following entry to file `~/.mongopass` (or file specified by `/replication/mongopassFile` property):

 ```
 localhost:27017:admin:stampede:nosqlonsql